 The ERA has created this Draft of the Offer Construction Guideline to be consistent with Energy Policy WA's Exposure Draft of the FCESS Cost Review Amendments (Exposure Draft).
 The Economic Regulation Authority is responsible for monitoring and enforcing compliance with the WEM Rules.
-From the commencement of the new WEM on 1 October 2023, all-Market Participants will be\are- required to comply with the general trading obligations.
+Market Participants are required to comply with the general trading obligations.
 The obligation to comply is binding on all participants in the Short-Term Energy Market (STEM) and Real-Time Market, which includes the energy and the Frequency Co-optimised Essential System Services (FCESS) markets.